Building Markets for Small Scale Fisheries in Peru and Chile through Traceability

 Sustainable Fisheries Trade offers small-scale fishermen logistical and commercial support to offer their catch directly from the dock to the customer.
 SFT provides fishermen with a traceability tool that records the extraction zone, the disembarkation location, the type of fishing, and transportation duration.
 The information can be verified by each actors of the Supply Chain.

 Simone Pisu, CEO of Sustainable Fisheries Trade, will discuss how building markets for local, sustainable seafood is addressing poverties in coastal communities in Peru and Chile.

-Thank you for registering for the live webinar: Building Markets for Small Scale Fisheries in Peru and Chile through Traceability.
-An email confirmation will be sent shortly with log-in details.
+Thank you for registering for the on-demand webinar: Building Markets for Small Scale Fisheries in Peru and Chile through Traceability.
+Below are the on-demand materials: